 In this work, we confront the problem of moderate sparsity in LLMs through a critical inspection into the current practice, revealing that the prevailing reliance on the sequential layer-wise reconstruction surrogate may have been constraining the path toward more extreme sparsities.
-This led us to develop \ours and \oursq, enabling us to push the sparsity from 50-70\% up to 80-90\% while maintaining strong language modeling performance.
+This led us to develop \ours and \oursq, enabling us to push the sparsity from 50--70\% up to 80--90\% while maintaining strong language modeling performance, where we also observe tangible deployment benefits such as inference acceleration and memory savings, and further showing that our approach remains effective even in more extreme regimes (e.g., 95--99\%).
 Grounding on optimization principles ensures that our principle effectively solves the true LLM objective as is, while also facilitating the development of advanced techniques that are both theoretically sound and effective for sparsifying LLMs, which we believe were instrumental in attaining strong practical results.

 Meanwhile, we remark on the memory demands associated with pruning LLMs.
 In particular, we propose to reassess the widespread assumption that, given the limitations of commodity memory, the adoption of a layer-wise surrogate strategy is difficult to circumvent.
 First of all, it is worth questioning whether the underlying assumption itself is too restrictive---after all, one would not typically attempt to prune an LLM without at least the resources required to run one.
 Also, we raise doubts about whether the layer-wise strategy provides clear memory advantages.
 Precisely, using the offloading technique allows one to optimize over the entire model with similar memory efficiency.
 In fact, quite the opposite may be the case---they do not scale well with the size of calibration data, requiring the layer activations of the entire calibration data to be stored, while a single mini-batch usually suffices the surrogate-free principle.
 This calls into question whether our perception of its efficiency could be somewhat inflated, requiring the need for a careful assessment of current practice and exploration of alternative strategies through a more balanced lens.